-There is something serene and assuring for the entire duration of any movie as long as there is Ginger Rogers in them.
-I have watched quite a lot of her movies – excluding the famous musicals which she appeared with Fred Astaire.
+There is something serene and assuring for the entire duration of any movie as long as Ginger Rogers is in them.
+I have watched quite many of her films – excluding the famous musicals she appeared with Fred Astaire.

-She comes across as a simpleton in many of her roles and usually plays the characters with vibrant expressions, which makes you fall in love with her.
-My wife was beside me and yet I could not stop admiring her beauty and telling my wife about the same.
+She comes across as a simpleton in many of her roles and usually plays the characters with vibrant expressions, making you fall in love with her.
+My wife was beside me, yet I could not stop admiring her beauty and telling my wife about it.

-Major Kirby played by Ray Milland comes across as gentleman who offers refuge to the 12-year old Su-Su, her alias.
-He is on his way to his military institute and to his fiancée Pamela.
+Major Kirby, played by Ray Milland, comes across as a gentleman who offers refuge to the 12-year old Su-Su, her alias.
+He is on his way to his military institute and his fiancée, Pamela.

-In spite of these coincidences, twists and turns to the plot -the movie retains the humour without a dull moment.
-Billy Wilder after being in industry for close to 14 years and having written stories and screenplays for around 40 movies makes his debut as a director with this movie and keeps the crowd entertained without any dull moments throughout.
+After being in the industry for close to 14 years and having written stories and screenplays for around 40 movies, Billy Wilder makes his debut as a director with this movie.

-This 1942 movie was later made in another version as You are Never Too Young in 1955 – which starred Jerry Lewis disguising as a 12-year old.
+It was remade in another version as You are Never Too Young in 1955 – which starred Jerry Lewis disguising as a 12-year old.